Forty Horse Pit

 Fig.1 A plan view of Forty Horse Pit in 1881, showing the mineral railways that connected it with High Holborn colliery to the right

 The pit was sunk by the Butterley company in the 1840s to work two coal seams, the soft coal seam at 5 feet thick and the hard coal seam at 7 to 8 feet thick.
-It also worked an Ironstone seam, and it was this pit that provided the Ironstone used by the Butterley company to manufacture the arches in the roof of St. Pancras Station in London at a cost of £117,000.
+It also worked an Ironstone seam, and it was this pit that provided the Ironstone used by the Butterley company to manufacture the arches in the roof of St. Pancras Station in London.
+The total cost of the 24 rib roof and glazing was over £53,000, of which over half was for the main ribs.
 When the roof was completed in 1868 it measured 210m long and spanned a gap of some 75m, making it the largest covered space in the world.

 Joseph Millott Severn, author of ‘My Village’ worked at the Forty Horse Pit for one and a half years.
 It was here were he nearly lost his life when a roof collapse knocked him to the floor and completely buried him.
 He was lucky enough to be able to wriggle free from the debris and escape with only a few cuts and bruises.